tidy-intelligence/r-econdatasets/README.md

 The ‘EconDataverse’ is a universe of open-source packages to work seamlessly with economic data.
-This package is designed to make it easy to download selected datasets that are preprocessed by ‘EconDataverse’ packages and hosted on ‘HuggingFace’.
+This package is designed to make it easy to download selected datasets that are preprocessed by ‘EconDataverse’ packages and publicly hosted on ‘Hugging Face’.
 Learn more about the ‘EconDataverse’ at [econdataverse.org](https://www.econdataverse.org).

 ## Installation